InsectRobotics/IncentiveCircuit/src/incentive/data/arena/readme.txt

-This README.txt file exists in order to create this directory by default during the installation.
+The data from the arena experiments are stored in this directory.